actions/actions-runner-controller/CONTRIBUTING.md

 #### Release gha-runner-scale-set-controller image and helm charts

-1. Make sure the master branch is stable and all CI jobs are passing.
+1. Make sure the master branch is stable and all CI jobs are passing
 1. Prepare a release PR (example: https://github.com/actions/actions-runner-controller/pull/2467)
    1. Bump up the version of the chart in: charts/gha-runner-scale-set-controller/Chart.yaml
    2. Bump up the version of the chart in: charts/gha-runner-scale-set/Chart.yaml
       1. Make sure that `version`, `appVersion` of both charts are always the same.
 These versions cannot diverge.
    3. Update the quickstart guide to reflect the latest versions: docs/preview/gha-runner-scale-set-controller/README.md
-   4. Add changelog to the PR as well as the quickstart guide.
+   4. Add changelog to the PR as well as the quickstart guide
 1. Merge the release PR
 1. Manually trigger the [(gha) Publish Helm Charts](https://github.com/actions/actions-runner-controller/actions/workflows/gha-publish-chart.yaml) workflow
+1. Manually create a tag and release in [actions/actions-runner-controller](https://github.com/actions/actions-runner-controller/releases) with the format: `gha-runner-scale-set-x.x.x` where the version (x.x.x) matches that of the Helm chart

 | Parameter                                       | Description                                                                                            | Default        |
 |-------------------------------------------------|--------------------------------------------------------------------------------------------------------|----------------|